orioncactus/pretendard/packages/pretendard-std/docs/en/README.md

 ## Pretendard Std

-Use the code below to use Pretendard as a webfonts in a Latin environment with less capacity.
+Use the code below to use Pretendard as a webfonts in a Latin environment with a small file size.
 Provided font-family name is `"Pretendard Std"`.

 #### HTML